EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  al., 2019; Ruess and Chamberlain, 2010).

- It is also to be noted that the information available for Acari and Collembola is strongly asymmetric, corresponding mainly to Acari, order Sarcoptiformes.
+ It is also to be noted that the information available for Acari and Collembola is strongly asymmetric, corresponding mainly to the order Sarcoptiformes in Acari and to Arthropleona in Collembola.

  Despite the increasing amount of descriptive works and lists of taxonomic groups, the information available worldwide is still largely